 - Access, inclusion and opportunity

-You can download Eligible courses 2108 for commonwealth shared scholarships in pdf and also the university closing date.
+You can get the list of eligible courses here for commonwealth shared scholarships also the university closing date.

 To apply for these scholarships, you must: